Toms River Divorce Lawyers

 How Does the Divorce Process Work in New Jersey?

-- Spouse response: Once served, the receiving spouse has 35 days to officially respond, dispute the claims, or file a counterclaim against the filing spouse.
+- Response: The other spouse has 35 days to agree, dispute the claims, or file a counterclaim.

-- Mediation process: If negotiations fail, the court may order mediation to reach an agreement.
+- Mediation: If necessary, the court may require mediation to help reach an agreement.

-- Settlement conference: If mediation fails, the court may order an Intensive Settlement Conference as a last-ditch effort to avoid trial.
+- Settlement conference: If mediation fails, the court may schedule an Intensive Settlement Conference to encourage resolution before trial.

 How Is Marital Property Divided in a Divorce?